San Antonio Domestic Violence Defense Lawyer

 Assault is, unfortunately, one of the most common crimes committed in San Antonio and the nearby areas.
 While it’s true that many of those who commit such acts must be punished, there are many men and women who are unjustly accused of violence they did not commit.
 In many cases, these accusations can arise from misunderstandings, miscommunications, or even outright, malicious lies.

 Unfortunately, even false allegations can lead to serious penalties.
 An individual charged with domestic violence will almost always be subject to an order of protection (commonly referred to as a “restraining order”).
 Violations of these orders can result in additional charges carrying even more severe consequences than the original offense.

-Contact the Law Office of Derek W. Emmons, P.C. online or by phone at (210) 702-3054 for a free, confidential consultation with Attorney Derek Emmons.
+Contact the Emmons Law Firm, P.C. online or by phone at (210) 702-3054 for a free, confidential consultation with Attorney Derek Emmons.

 What Are the Penalties for Domestic Violence in Texas?

 Unfortunately, domestic violence is not uncommon.
 Domestic violence includes a large range of threatening or harmful actions, including spousal abuse, child endangerment, and more.
 Even if the defendant did not intend to harm the victim, any act that is perceived as violent or threatening could be grounds for prosecution under Texas law.

 A domestic violence misdemeanor occurs when one family member commits or threatens to commit violence against another family member or household member.